berkeley-stat243/stat243-fall-2022/syllabus.md

-discussion sections will vary in format and topic, but material will include demonstrations on various topics (version control, debugging, testing, etc.), group work on these topics, discussion of relevant papers, and discussion of problem set solutions. **The first section (noon - 2 pm) generally has more demand, so to avoid having too many people in the room, you should go to your assigned section unless you talk to me first.**
+discussion sections will vary in format and topic, but material will include demonstrations on various topics (version control, debugging, testing, etc.), group work on these topics, discussion of relevant papers, and discussion of problem set solutions. **The first section (1-3 pm) generally has more demand, so to avoid having too many people in the room, you should go to your assigned section unless you talk to me first.**